-Born in 1976 in Italy, Andrea Contato is a researcher in history of videogames, a novelist and writer of non-fiction books and essays.
-Among his works, Through the Moongate, the biography of Richard Garriott, and Cabel Electronic, a book about an Italian console manufacturer operating between 1977 and 1984.
+Born in 1976 in Italy, Andrea Contato is a researcher in the history of videogames, a novelist, and a writer of non-fiction books and essays.
+Among his works are Through the Moongate: The Story of Richard Garriott, Origin Systems Inc., and Ultima, the biography of one of the best-known video game pioneers, Cabel Electronic, a book about an Italian console manufacturer operating between 1977 and 1984, and Video Games: The People, Games, and Companies, a series of five books about general video game history.

 Richard Garriott is one of the most well-known personalities in the video game industry, and one of the last of its pioneers still in the business.
 Ultima, the revolutionary series of role-playing games he designed, and Origin Systems Inc., the company he co-founded in 1983, are inextricably linked to the history of videogames.